JonathanMagnan/ireviewapple.com/pages/documentations/ipads-applications.md

 ![](https://wac-cdn.atlassian.com/dam/jcr:e348b562-4152-4cdc-8a55-3d297e509cc8/Jira%20Software-blue.svg?cdnVersion=894)

-Jira is a developped platform from Atlassian that will allow you to keep track of planning and
+Jira is a developped platform from Atlassian that will allow you to plan and keep track of your projects.

 [Starting price: $10/year per 10 users](https://www.atlassian.com/purchase/product/jira-software)